-Amazon is responsible for nearly half of all online retail sales, and 83% of all sales on Amazon happen through its Buy Box.
+Amazon is responsible for nearly a third of all online retail sales, and 82% of all sales on Amazon happen through its Buy Box.
+If your product offer is not in the Buy Box, it becomes more difficult for a customer to make a purchase.

 The moment a buyer lands on an Amazon product listing, they are presented with a lot of important information: